mcma123/mmfs-sagebridge-72/datamodel.md

  - Supabase REST: ensure “Exposed schemas” includes `public` so the Data API can select `public.accounting_*` views.
 Without this, `/api/v1/accounting/*` reads may return 500 with `DB_ERROR`.
 - Loading env: `dotenv/config` is imported in `backend/src/index.ts` and `backend/src/middleware/pg.ts` so both the server and PG pool creation see `.env` variables reliably.
 - Server port: `PORT` (default `3000`).
 Static assets are served from `dist/` in production with a catch‑all to `index.html`.
 Socket.IO is mounted at `/api/socket.io`.
+- Runtime resilience & diagnostics (v0.16):
+  - `pgMiddleware` now prefers `SUPABASE_DB_URL` over `DATABASE_URL` when both are present and logs which source is used (no secrets).
+SSL is enabled when required and TLS verification is relaxed in dev to support Supabase self-signed chains.
+See [backend/src/middleware/pg.ts](backend/src/middleware/pg.ts).
+  - `supabaseMiddleware` no longer throws when Supabase env vars are missing.
+Instead it logs a warning, sets `req.supabaseAvailable=false`, and skips attaching `req.db` so PG-backed endpoints can continue to work.
+See [backend/src/middleware/supabase.ts](backend/src/middleware/supabase.ts).
+  - `requireSupabase` guard is applied only on routes that use Supabase (entities, accounts, journals, ledger, tax reports).
+PG-backed routes like Trial Balance are not guarded and keep working even if Supabase is not configured.
+See [backend/src/routes/accounting.ts](backend/src/routes/accounting.ts).
+  - Health endpoint for diagnostics: `GET /api/v1/accounting/health` returns `{ supabaseAvailable, trialBalanceFnExists, publicViewsOk }` to quickly validate environment setup and migrations.

 ## Backend Architecture & Middleware
 - Server: Express app (`backend/src/server.ts`) with Socket.IO attached in `backend/src/index.ts`.